Zerthox/BetterDiscord-Plugins/README.md

 Add a user count to all voice channels.

 ### [HypeSquadCheatsheet](/v1/HypeSquadCheatsheet.plugin.js) <sub><sup>`v0.1.0` *(Updated: 27/12/19)*</sup></sub>
-Displays the resulting HypeSquad house next to the questions in the HypeSquad questions modal.
+Display the resulting HypeSquad house next to the questions in the HypeSquad questions modal.

 <br>